-UnityPoint Health calls off deal with Sanford Health
+UnityPoint calls off merger with South Dakota's Sanford Health system

 UnityPoint Health and Sanford Health will not move forward with a merger.

-After five months in formal discussions, UnityPoint Health officials announced late Tuesday they will not pursue a jointly operated company with the South Dakota-based health system, Sanford Health.
+After five months in formal discussions, UnityPoint Health officials announced late Tuesday they will no longer pursue a jointly operated company with the South Dakota-based health system, Sanford Health.

 “With any and all growth opportunities, UnityPoint Health looks for strategic alignment, a strong cultural fit, and the right timing,” said Sarah Corizzo, spokeswoman for UnityPoint Health-Cedar Rapids, in a statement to The Gazette.
 “After careful evaluation and extensive input from our stakeholders, we believe we can best meet the needs of our patients and our communities by maintaining our existing corporate structure at this time.”

-If combined, the partnership would have created one of the 15 largest nonprofit health systems in the country with an operating revenue of more than $11 billion.
+If combined, the partnership would have created one of the 15 largest nonprofit health systems in the country, with an operating revenue of more than $11 billion.
+It also would have employed more than 2,600 physicians and 83,000 staff.

-Stanford officials were “disappointed” UnityPoint Health has ended formal negotiations.
+Sanford officials were “disappointed” UnityPoint Health has ended formal negotiations.

 “We were excited at the opportunity our combination would have provided to create a new health system of national prominence,” said Kelby Krabbenhoft, president and CEO of Sanford Health, in a statement.
 “The executive management teams and physicians worked diligently for 18 months to provide a merger recommendation to the boards.
 We are disappointed that the UnityPoint Health board failed to embrace the vision.
 Our focus now is on the patients and communities we serve and the 50,000 people working tirelessly to support them.”